Cesarewitch: Lady Cecil hopes for Tiger Cliff success at Newmarket

 "But we're really lucky because we've won races at Ascot, Goodwood, York.
 But to have a winner at Newmarket, which is our home track, would be fantastic," Lady Cecil told BBC Look East.

-She took over at Warren Place following her husband's death and is currently in the process of qualifying for a full licence.
+She took over at Warren Place following her husband's death and is currently

 "Any rain that comes will be much appreciated.
 He won at Newmarket on good to firm earlier on," added Lady Cecil.